Farama-Foundation/Gymnasium/docs/README.md

 This folder contains the documentation for [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).

-If you are modifying an atari environment page, please follow the instructions below.
-For more information about how to contribute to the documentation go to our [CONTRIBUTING.md](https://github.com/Farama-Foundation/Celshast/blob/main/CONTRIBUTING.md)

 ## Instructions for modifying environment pages

 ### Editing an environment page

-If you are editing an Atari environment, directly edit the Markdown file in this repository.

-Otherwise, fork Gymnasium and edit the docstring in the environment's Python file.
+Fork Gymnasium and edit the docstring in the environment's Python file.
 Then, pip install your Gymnasium fork and run `docs/_scripts/gen_mds.py` in this repo.
 This will automatically generate a Markdown documentation file for the environment.

 ### Adding a new environment

-#### Atari env

-For Atari envs, add a Markdown file into `docs/environments/atari` then complete the [other steps](#other-steps).

-#### Non-Atari env

 Ensure the environment is in Gymnasium (or your fork).
 Ensure that the environment's Python file has a properly formatted markdown docstring.
 Install using `pip install -e .` and then run `docs/_scripts/gen_mds.py`.
 This will automatically generate a md page for the environment.
 Then complete the [other steps](#other-steps).